-David Dawson began his tenure as President and Professor of Religion at Earlham College on July 1, 2011.
+David Dawson served as President and Professor of Religion at Earlham College from July 1, 2011 to June 30, 2017.
 Prior to Earlham, Dawson was a member of the faculty and Provost at Haverford College in Pennsylvania.

 He came to Haverford in 1987 directly from Yale University, where he received his Ph.D. in Religious Studies in 1988.
 Prior to this, Dawson received a B.A. from Towson State University, majoring in English and History, and his Master of Divinity degree from the Divinity School of Duke University.